ferreiraandy/calendar-events/README.md

 ruby app.rb
 ```

-Open `http://localhost:4567/` in your browser to explore the sample.
+Open `http://localhost:4567/` in your browser to explore the calendar.